mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 Multithreading:

 - Single core
 - Shared memory, no needed to copy anything to a different memory
 - Concurrency based.
 This means that it is ideal for those algorithms with low computation but long waiting times (waiting for website request for example)

 Multiprocessing:

 - Multi core
 - Non shared memory.
 Therefore, the process of copying data into different memory zones can be slower.
 - Multi process based.
 This means it is ideal for high computation load.

+Be aware that when working with big arrays, these values need to be copied from RAM memory to the CPU cache in order to perform operations on them.
+Therefore, it is not always obvious which ones are CPU-bounded problems (multiprocessing better) or IO-bounded problems (multithreading better)

 This library uses `Pool` objects to manage all resources.
 From it, the `executor` derives.
 Important note: These features need to be called from a script with `if main`.
 Otherwise